 Lotus Light Delivered PPE and Treats to Show Appreciation to Healthcare Frontline Workers

-Hospital staff were amazed with all these donations and dearly expressed thanks to Lotus Light, Protect Frontline Workers and Starbucks Sea Island!
+Hospital staff were surprised and amazed with all these donations and dearly expressed thanks to Lotus Light, Protect Frontline Workers, and Starbucks @Sea Island!

-Lotus Light would like to thanks Bit and Protect Frontline Workers Group, and Kim and Starbucks Sea Island for their supports to our frontline hospital workers.
+Lotus Light would like to thank Bit and Protect Frontline Workers, along with Kim and Starbucks Sea Island for their support to show appreciation towards our frontline hospital workers.

 The LLCS thanks all corporate and individual sponsors for their monetary and in-kind donations.
 The LLCS further thanks its partner organizations and all volunteers for their support in helping make these programs successful.
 Lotus Light Charity Society website: http://vllcs.org/en/home/, email: email@example.com.
 Charity registration number: BN 14110- 4893-RR0001.